How To Green Your CT State Agency

 - Learn about Connecticut's e-waste recycling law.

 - Consider joining the State Electronics Challenge (SEC).
 The SEC is a voluntary program that encourages state, regional, and local governments, including schools, to purchase greener products, reduce the impacts of electronic products during use, and manage obsolete electronics in an environmentally safe way.
 SEC is a program of the Northeast Recycling Council (NERC).
-DEEP is a member and is featured on the SEC website.

 Training and meetings you host are opportunities to save money and have less impact on the environment.
 Learn some easy ways you can set an example at your next event.